vitali-fedulov/hyper/README.md

 Please fork if you want use it long term, as the API might change soon.

 For me TODO: Add example code.

+For you: use test files to get an idea.
+First make buckets, then hash set.